In the chaos

 that conformed with something known.

-This is something that we are prone to do.
+something that we are prone to do.

 It is something we do on a fairly regular basis.